Development and implementation of protocols to enable importation of improved honey bee genetics to Australia (MT18019)

 What’s it all about?

-This investment is laying the groundwork to allow the first importation of desirable honey bee germplasm into Australia, with a focus on sourcing genetic material from bees with a tolerance to Varroa mite and its associated viruses.
+This investment, which ran from 2019 to 2021, laid the groundwork for the importation of desirable honey bee germplasm into Australia, with a focus on sourcing genetic material from bees with tolerance to Varroa mite and its associated viruses.

 Import of and access to this material for breeding purposes will allow both the honey bee and horticulture industries to prepare for the threat of Varroa, by pre-emptively establishing Varroa-tolerant genetics in Australia’s honey bee population.